elpsakkas/rosalind/README.md

 # rosalind
-easy solution for rosalind problems
+easy solutions for the rosalind problems